-This resolution formally condemns Chinese leader Xi Jinping for deceit, undermining global security, and orchestrating widespread crimes against humanity.
+This resolution condemns Chinese leader Xi Jinping for deceit, undermining global security, and orchestrating widespread crimes against humanity.

 Rick Scott